PataphysicalSociety/soupault.app/site/reference-manual.md

 ###### <function>HTML.replace_content(parent, child)</function>

-Delete all children of the `parent` and insert the `child` element in their place.
+Deletes all children of the `parent` and insert the `child` element in their place.

 ###### <function>HTML.delete(element)</function>